zerynth/docs-v3/docs/reference/libs/zerynth/zsensors/index.md

     }
 }
 ```

+where:

 * `sensor name` is the custom name for the sensor.
-This will be transported to python to refer to the sensor object.
+This will be used as a label in Python to refer to the sensor object.

-* `set` is a set of configuration for the ADC.
+* `set` is a set of configuration values for the ADC.

     - `type` is the type of conversion for raw ADC value.

         |   `type`    |         measure         |
         |-------------|-------------------------|
         | "Volt_010"  | Voltage 0-10 V          |